Co-production – an introduction training course

 - understand the difference between co-production, engagement, participation and involvement

-- gain knowledge and confidence for putting co-production into practice
+- gain knowledge and confidence to put co-production into practice

 - increase understanding of good practice.